CCheung96/software-tech-demo/docs/demo.md

 use_katex: true
 ---

-This is a hidden for demonstrating some features of the project.
+This is a hidden page for demonstrating some features of the project.

 See the docs/demo.md file for implementation.